momentum-mod/docs/_posts/commands/2020-05-01-mom_practice.md

 If toggled on during a run,
 - the timer will continue to tick
-- when toggled off, the player will teleported back to the position where they first toggled it on
+- when toggled off, the player will be teleported back to the position where they first toggled it on